Shift Your Perspective on How Bible Study Looks

 But here's the thing...

 While we don't want to be legalistic about spending time in the Word -- how we do it, when we do it, or where we do it -- we cannot neglect our time either and be lazy or complacent about it.
 We still must do it.
-Not out of duty, but out of need.
+Not out of duty, but out of necessity.
 Consistently avoiding or neglecting our quiet time will soon prove disastrous.

 So it is with our mind and spirit when we neglect them.
 Our mind becomes cluttered with worldly thinking and it will be harder to find the Truths we once read.
-We must read continually to keep our hearts tidy with Truth; to defeat the lies of the enemy and of the world; to have a clear path to walk down that is not littered with garbage, making the path unclear.
+We must read continually to keep our hearts filled with Truth; to defeat the lies of the enemy and of the world; to have a clear path to walk down that is not littered with garbage, making the path unclear.

 What lies are you battling regarding your own need to be in God's word?